-Get ready for a big surprise: According to traditional American etiquette, gifts of any kind should never be expected.
+Get ready for a big surprise: According to traditional etiquette, gifts of any kind should never be expected.
 That's why it's uncouth to include any mention of gifts with your invitation—it comes across like you're expecting a gift.

 Reality check!
 As we all know, most guests will choose to bring a gift.
 After all, they are the people that love and care about you the most.
 They'll want to honor your special occasion by giving something you really want.

 You might be thinking, "If gifts are not required, why should we go to the trouble of creating a registry?"
 Simply put, it's a courtesy to your guests.
 Your registry makes it easier for them to pick out something they know you'll love.
+Read our tips for creating a great wedding registry.

 If you're the kind of couple that would rather not receive gifts at all, you'll find that requesting no gifts is tougher than you think.
 Any mention of gifts on the invitation is against etiquette, even requesting none.
 Most guests want to honor your special occasion by giving something.
 That's why a Honeyfund is such a great idea.
 You can easily set up a cash registry where guests can give you something you'll really use and enjoy, and you'll avoid accumulating more stuff.
+Learn more about how to ask for cash instead of gifts.

 And, since Honeyfund allows guests to purchase a piece of your honeymoon, home down payment, or anything else you are saving for, guests have the feeling they are contributing toward something exciting, something you really want and need, as opposed to the impersonal gift of strict cash.